mobxjs/mobx/docs/faq/faq.md

 ##### Can I record states and re-hydrate them?

-Yes, some examples are coming shortly!
+Yes, see [createTransformer](http://mweststrate.github.io/mobservable/refguide/create-transformer.html) for some examples.

 ##### Can you tell me how it works?